What is DeFi?

 In its simplest form, a smart contract is a sales machine at the train station.
 The terms are fixed.
 You have to put in x amount of money and then a y product rolls out that you choose by keying in a code, after you put in enough money.

-This is also how it works with DeFi platforms.
+It works the same way with DeFi platforms.
 If you want to borrow cryptocurrency x, you have to put in a certain amount of collateral of coin y and then you are allowed to borrow x for a certain amount of time.
 After that time, the smart contract says you have to return x plus some interest, after which you get your collateral back.
-If you violate the condition of borrowing, then the smart contract will forfeit your collateral, all automatically.
+If you violate the condition of borrowing, the smart contract will forfeit your collateral (sometimes partially), all automatically.

 These types of smart contracts generally work much faster and cheaper than traditional finance providers, and these DeFi platforms have become very popular in a short period of time.
-Also, stablecoins are often used on DeFi platforms.
+They also often use stablecoins on DeFi platforms.

-Another big advantage of DeFi is that it has no limits.
+Another big advantage of DeFi is that it has no borders.
 So it's quite possible to borrow from someone in Greece or Brazil, as long as you stick to the smart contract.
+And it doesn't cost a sheet of paper.

 What do you use DeFi for?

 You have a lot of options when it comes to DeFi.
-You can save, borrow, lend, strike, take out insurance for something, in fact, you can do just about anything there that you can with traditional financing.
+You can save, borrow, lend, staker, take out insurance for something, in fact you can do pretty much everything there that you can also do with traditional financing.
 And for a fraction of the normal price.

 By staking, you get interest on your deposited coins.
-So it's not lending, but you get proof of stake returns for this.
-After the set period, you get back the original amount plus interest.
+So it is not lending, but proof of stake proceeds.
+After the stipulated period you get back the original amount plus interest.
 If the interest rates you get are very high you will have to ask yourself if this is sustainable.
 For example, Time Wonderland gave you such high interest rates that this was not sustainable, a kind of pyramid scheme.

-When you start lending you stash cryptocurrency on a platform, then lend it to others via a smart contract.
-When the contract is out you get the loan plus interest back.
+When you lend you stole cryptocurrency on a platform, then lent it to others through a smart contract.
+When the contract runs out you get the loan plus interest back.
 Well-known platforms for this are Aave and Compound.

 Very well known are the decentralized exchanges (DEX).
-Also a bit infamous.
+Also somewhat notorious.
 That's because it can be very complicated to do anything there.
 Well-known names are UniSwap and PancakeSwap.
-You can exchange coins here (swap) with others, strike, buy, sell and much more.
+Here you can exchange (swap) coins with others, staker, buy, sell and much more.

 A little bit of advice for those interested in trading on a DEX: if you are not going to bet large sums of money, trading on an Ethereum DEX is pointless.
 You will lose more money with fees than you can ever gain with coins, unless you get a diamond tip.
 Try PancakeSwap or something then, it works with much lower fees, but even then you have to read up well.
 Start with very small amounts.

-Another option is liquidity mining.
+Another possibility is liquidity mining.
 Here you get interest for providing liquidity to other users.
-Related to this is yield farming, where you lock in tokens and some sort of robot searches for the best return for your investment by shopping for the best prices at other DeFi platforms.
+Related to this is yield farming, where you lock in tokens and a kind of robot searches for the best return for your investment by shopping for the best prices at other DeFi platforms.

-There are also peer to peer marketplaces, where you trade directly with another person for items that people want, such as an NFT on OpenSea.
+There are also peer to peer marketplaces, where you trade directly with another person for items that people want, such as a NFT on OpenSea.

 What is the future of DeFi?

-The storm has calmed down a bit now, but DeFi is still a very big market.
+The storm has subsided somewhat now, but DeFi is still a very large market.

-Once flaws in smart contracts and decentralized systems get the scammers worked out, we will see if this market will be able to hold its own.
+Once the teething problems are cured, such as bugs in smart contracts and decentralized rotten apples are worked out, it will be seen whether this market will be able to hold its own.

-It is clear that there is a need for financing without intermediaries, so this will not go away any time soon.
-Therefore, the expectation is that pearls will do very well, although the hype is now over.
+Clearly there is a need for financing without intermediaries, so this will not go away anytime soon.
+Therefore, the prediction is that pearls will do very well, although the hype is now over.

 Test your knowledge